RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 An application for a code signing certificate shall be submitted by an authorized representative of the organization.
 The representative shall assert that the organization has access to a Time Stamp Authority (TSA) prior to issuance of the code signing certificate.

+CAs subordinate to the publicly trusted Federal Common Policy Root CAs for device certificates that issue publicly trusted Code Signing certificates shall not issue other types of certificates from the same CA that issues code signing certificates.

 ### Enrollment Process and Responsibilities

 All communications among PKI Authorities supporting the certificate application and issuance process shall be authenticated and protected from modification; any electronic transmission of shared secrets shall be protected.